wangjie212/TSSOS/README.md

 opt,sol,data=cs_tssos_higher!(data,TS="block")
 ```
 Options:
+CS (correlative sparsity): "greedy" (an approximately chordal extension), "amd" (an approximately chordal extension), "no" (no chordal extension)
-TS: "block" (the maximal chordal extension), "greedy" (an approximately chordal extension), "amd"(an approximately chordal extension), false (no term sparsity)
+TS (term sparsity): "block" (the maximal chordal extension), "greedy" (an approximately chordal extension), "amd"(an approximately chordal extension), false (no term sparsity)
+order: d (the relaxation order of Lasserre hierarchy), "multi" (applying the lowest relaxation orders for each variable clique)
+extra_sos: true (adding a first-order moment matrix for each variable clique), false
 solution: true (extract a solution), false (don't extract a solution)